Relive the ‘80s with Howard Jones at the Vilar in Beaver Creek

 Thirty-five years after Howard Jones’s song “What is Love” peaked on the U.K. charts at number three, the pioneer of synth pop continues to use innovation and collaboration to draw in audiences.
 During his upcoming Vilar Performing Arts Center (VPAC) show, Jones will perform an acoustic concert with Nick Beggs and Robin Boult.

-The Howard Jones Acoustic Trio takes the stage on Friday at 7:30 p.m.
+The Howard Jones Acoustic Trio takes the stage on tonight at 7:30 p.m.
 Tickets start at $48 and are available by calling 970-845-8497 or visiting vilarpac.org.

 Jones is best known for his string of synth-driven hits during the 1980s, including 1984’s “Things Can Only Get Better,” and 1985’s “No One Is to Blame,” which peaked, respectively at number five and four on the Billboard Hot 100 charts.
 Over the course of his career, Howard has sold over 8 million albums across the globe.